-- 4.3 The Corporate Management Team consisting of the following officers during 2013/14 oversees the compilation of the Annual Governance Statement.
+- 4.3.
+The Corporate Management Team consisting of the following officers during 2014/15 oversees the compilation of the Annual Governance Statement.

-- Chief Executive;
+- Chief Executive (Head of Paid Service);

 - Director of Resources (S.151 Officer);

 - Director of Community Services;

-- 4.4 The group have considered a detailed corporate level review of the Council's system of governance in accordance with the guidance provided by CIPFA / SOLACE.
+- 4.4.
+The group have considered a detailed corporate level review of the Council's system of governance in accordance with the guidance provided by CIPFA / SOLACE.